-4.9.2 Determination of the cost price of a right in a CFC held as trading stock [section 22(3)(a)(iii)]
+4.9.2 Determination of the cost price of a right in a controlled foreign company held as trading stock [section 22(3)(a)(iii)]

 Section 22(3)(a) deals with the determination of the cost price of trading stock.
 Section 22(3)(a)(iii) determines the cost price of a right in a CFC held as trading stock.